Updated: Apr 12, 2021

 As many celebrate both King and his mission this month, I am inclined to believe that the Civil Rights Movement with Martin Luther King, Jr. at the helm, emerged from a Judeo-Christian viewpoint, and that if the same were attempted today, it would meet opposition from every corner of political correctness.
 I drew this conclusion after reading King’s “Letter to My Dear Fellow Clergymen” (16 April 1963) a few years ago, a letter that reveals the religious track our nation has taken since.
-In fact, I hope this column reminds us of the distance from the foundations we have drifted that made the civil rights movement possible in the first place.
+Hopefully, this column will remind us of the distance we have drifted from the foundations that made the civil rights movement possible in the first place.

 In fact, behind King’s effort was the idea that all men were created in God’s image, the Judeo-Christian God, that is.
 In other words, he didn’t arbitrarily compare Whites and African Americans, but grounded it in the then accepted Judeo-Christian worldview from which he fought.
 King linked people, universally, as human beings - the highest of compliments - rather than as black men or white men as modern civil rights leaders so often do.

 Today the civil rights scene is much different.
 We have moved full circle; moving from equality as actual human beings with all the rights, privileges, and protections thereof, despite one’s color, to a re-segregation under a modern movement that demands recognition based upon color.
 Hence, the new movement is associated with ideas, groups, and personages that, unlike King, demonize the US, the white man, and the white man’s religion.